-This was part of the Tibetan Kingdom of Gungthang until 1830’s.
-The fabled medieval wall city of Lo Monthang, unofficial capital of Mustang still remains a kingdom within a kingdom its full of culture and religious heritage.
-The early history to Lo- Monthang is embellished in myth and legend rather than the recorded fact.
-This is sure to be an unforgettable journey for the Mountain biker.
-Special requirements for Mustang trip Participants are supposed to agree to follow certain guidelines to ensure that the unique sights, culture and beauty of the land be preserved and respected.
+This was part of Gungthang’s Tibetan Kingdom until the 1830s.
+Lo Monthang’s fabulous medieval wall city, Mustang’s unofficial capital, remains a kingdom in a kingdom full of culture and religious heritage.
+Lo-Monthang’s early history is embellished with myth and legend instead of the recorded fact.
+This is sure to be a mountain biker’s unforgettable trip.
+Participants are expected to agree to follow certain guidelines to ensure that the land’s unique sights, culture and beauty are preserved and respected.

 Also it requires a special permit from the government of Nepal (which we will arrange for you) to visit this special preserved land.
-The permit fee is US $ 500 per person for a period of 10 days or US $ 650 for 13 days itinerary.
+The permit fee is USD 500 per person for 10 days.
 Counting starts from Kagbeni once you enter restricted Area.
-For any extra days in restricted area you are subjected to extra charge for extra days (US$ 70 per day / per person).
+For any extra days in restricted area you are subjected to extra charge for extra days (USD 50 per day).

 Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery Adventures, who will display your name on the board at the arrival gate.
-You will be greeted by our representative and transferred to the hotel by private tourist vehicle.
-Overnight at a hotel in Kathmandu.
+You will be greeted by our representative and transferred to your hotel by private tourist vehicle.
+Overnight in Kathmandu.